Matt-and-Gib/gleemail/README.md

 ___

 ### <a name="diagram"></a>**Wiring Diagram**

 To-do

 ___

 ### <a name="gettingstarted"></a>**Getting Started in the Code**

 To-do

+Note: Do not use ASCII character 24 (cancel), it is reserved to prevent printing erroneous lines.

 ___

 ### <a name="instructions"></a>**Usage Instructions**

 Important!

 In order to use gleemail's Morse Code functionality, you will need to install the SSL certificate for `raw.githubusercontent.com` because the Morse-Code-to-character conversion uses a binary tree populated with JSON data hosted in this repository.
 To install the certificate, open the Arduino IDE, click on tools, then `WiFi101 / WiFiNINA Firmware Updater`, and make sure that your Arduino is selected in Step 1 of the Firmware Updater (Select the port of the WiFi Module).